marklchaves/will-work-for-ko-fi/README.md

   kofiwidget2.init('Support Me on Ko-fi', '#29abe0', 'D1D7YARD');kofiwidget2.draw();
 </script>
 ```

-### Why don't I see the Will Work for Ko-fi block come up when adding a block?

-Make sure the _Will Work for Ko-fi_ and _Lazy Blocks_ plugins are installed and activated.
-Yes, you need them both.

 ### How can I change the alignment for the H2 heading and button?